ysakui/YSTransition/README.md

 ## Usage of YSViewController

-inherited the YSViewController in your viewcontroller
+Inherit the YSViewController in your viewcontroller

 ```
 #import "YSViewController.h"